sansneo/dotfiles/README.md

 ```

 > [!WARNING]
 > Hey, are you NOT me?
 Yes?
-> Then make sure to run the following command or make sure to use your username
+> Then make sure to run the following command and to modify my `.zshrc`
-> instead of mine both in the installation and the dotfiles!
+> or make sure to use your username instead of mine both in the installation and the dotfiles!
 ```
 rg 'sans' -r "$USER" --files-with-matches | xargs sed -i "s/sans/$USER/g"
 ```